 Before deciding to get a personal loan for your big day, there are some things you need to think about, including:

-- Your Credit score: This is a detailed record of your financial history, which is evaluated by lenders when assessing your loan application.
-Having a poor credit score doesn’t mean you can’t get a loan, but it does impact how desirable you are as a loan candidate.
+This is a detailed record of your financial history, which is evaluated by lenders when assessing your loan application.
+Having a poor credit score doesn’t mean you can’t get a loan, but it does impact how desirable you are as a loan candidate

 Pros and cons of using a personal loan to finance your wedding

-Choosing to use a wedding loan or not will ultimately depend on your circumstances and personal preferences.
+Choosing to finance your wedding will ultimately depend on your circumstances and personal preferences.
 Wedding loans are convenient for a few reasons, mainly because they allow you to manage the cost of your wedding over time.

 Spreading payments may mean you can afford more of the features you want for your wedding, and you won't have the stress that a tight budget can bring.